AlamHasabie/transport-game-backend/README.md

 ```

 #### Answering
-After player had determined the answer, client should notify the server.\n
+After player had determined the answer, client should notify the server.<br/>
 **Client**
 ```js
 io.emit("answer",{
     "key_id" : 66
 }
 ```
-Should client decides to not answer, the client should notify the server.\n
+Should client decides to not answer, the client should notify the server.<br/>
 **Server**
 ```js
 io.emit("no answer")